 And usually, when a sale is not made it is because the agent was all wrapped up in trying to convince the prospect:

-1. What a great product it is that he or she is selling
+1. What a great product or company it is that he or she is selling

 - verses -